waterml/blast2hgt/README.md

 Blast2hgt
 ------
-Get horizontal transfer candidates from NCBI blast results.
+Determine horizontal transfer candidates based on sequence similarity.
+Currently supports BLAST outputs.
 The targets can be proteins, genes or partitial genomic sequences.

 **Note:** A nuclear database is required for horizontal transfered genes;